oleganza/OAPromise/README.md

         return nil;
     }]

-In this example `-then:` assigns the first callback and returns a promise to which we attach a second callback.
-When the first operation completes, `-loadPicture` returns another promise which magically linked with the one returned by `-then:` before.
+In this example `then:` assigns the first callback and returns a promise to which we attach a second callback.
+When the first operation completes, `loadPicture` returns another promise which magically linked with the one returned by `then:` before.
 This way we have chained two callbacks even before the first operation (`loadFromDisk`) has completed.

-If a callback returns nil, then the next `-then:` and `-error:` callbacks are not called and the chain of promises is effectively broken.
-However, all the remaining `-completion:` blocks are called anyway (see below **Cleaning up resources**).
+If a callback returns nil, then the next `then:` and `error:` callbacks are not called and the chain of promises is effectively broken.
+However, all the remaining `completion:` blocks are called anyway (see below **Cleaning up resources**).

 ## Handling all errors in one place